wrh2/pyProcessor/report/README.md

 ## Important notes about the report

-This report describes the architecture for pyProcessor which I why I am making it available.
+This report describes the architecture for pyProcessor which is why I am making it available.
 There are lots of details in here that are not necessary to understand the architecture.
 At some point I will redo this documentation to reflect only the details that are important.
 The report also makes mention of a non-hardware simulation version of pyProcessor.